zjuradoq/BioCRNPyler/docs/membrane_features.rst

 In addition, the `MembraneSensor` component has an optional input:

-- ``ATP`` – an integer representing the number of ATP molecules required for phosphorylation events.
+- ``ATP``:  an integer representing the number of ATP molecules required for phosphorylation events.
   The default value is **2** if not explicitly specified.

 The "MembraneSensor" component utilizes the "Membrane_Signaling_Pathway_MM()" mechanism to model two-component signaling systems, where signal detection at the membrane results in phosphorylation-driven regulatory responses within the cell.